MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/deno.md

 import "/npm:object-assign@4?dew";
 ```

 So you can use any NPM registry package in Deno if it supported on JSPM.
 Without using the `npm` command.
+Also, this more secure, as when Deno installs the package is only uses the access you give it.
+While an NPM package with a post-install script command might be doing something system wide that is insecure or even malicious and the permissions are not restricted.